lmorg/murex/docs/commands/set.md

 #### Local variables

-These are defined via `set` and `let`.
+These are defined via `set.
 They're variables that are persistent across any blocks within a function.
 Functions will typically be blocks encapsulated like so: